jzilic1991/vermon-edge/README.md

 ### Manual build

-If you want compile MonPoly manually, e.g., for development purposed, you may find the following commands useful.
+If you want to compile MonPoly manually, e.g., for development purposed, you may find the following commands useful.
 They assume that Dune >= 2.8 is available.
 ```
 # Compile the project:
 dune build

 # Compile the project in release mode:
 dune build --release

 # Run automatic tests:
 dune test

 # Run the previously compiled MonPoly executable:
 dune exec -- monpoly [ARGUMENTS ...]

 # Remove build artifacts:
 dune clean
 ```